 1. Research the business you’re pitching to

-Understand who you’re pitching to, I google the business, read everything I can find, and I also try to find a picture of the buyer or the shop owner, psychologically it helps me picturing an actual person rather than a just a name.
+Understand who you’re pitching to, I google the business, read everything I can find, and I also try to find a picture of the buyer or the shop owner, psychologically it helps me picturing an actual person rather than just a name.
 It also keeps my pitch more personal.

 2. Research your competition